What is Carry Forward?

 3 points to bear in mind:

-- You must earn at least the total amount you wish to contribute in this tax year.
+- Your earned income must be at least the total amount you wish to make personal contributions in this tax year.

-- That last point doesn’t apply if the contribution is being made by your employer (read this article).
+- That last point doesn’t apply if the contribution is being made by your company (read this article).

 - They are earning more than £40,000 in the 2018/19 tax year and wish to pay a larger personal pension contribution.